openlibraryenvironment/reshare-library-configurations/east-west/README.md

 Scripts in these directories can be used for
  1) setting up location hierarchies and record identifier types for "East" and "West"  on a freshly installed FOLIO instance
- 2) configuring jobs in Harvester for East and West
+ 2) configuring jobs in Harvester for loading bibliographic records for East and West

 ## 1 Configuring a library in FOLIO Inventory for a shared index